numberoverzero/bottom/docs/user/extension.rst

 Extending the Client
 ^^^^^^^^^^^^^^^^^^^^

-bottom doesn't have any clever import hooks to identify plugins based on name, shape, or other significant denomination.
-Instead, we can create extensions by using :meth:`Client.on<bottom.Client.on>`.
+bottom doesn't use clever import hooks or implicit magic to find and load plugins or extensions.

+Extending the Client is mainly done by registering :meth:`event handlers<bottom.Client.on>`, :meth:`triggering<bottom.Client.trigger>`, and :meth:`waiting<bottom.Client.wait>` on events; or modifying the client's :attr:`message_handlers<bottom.Client.message_handlers>`.

 Keepalive
 =========